JetBrains-Research/file-importance/README.md

 ### Requirements
 - **JDK 11+** (17 is suggested)
 - **Python 3.6+** (3.10 is suggested)
-- Any unixed based shell.
-Automations are provided as **bash** scripts however you can run BFSig manually
+- Any unix based shell.
+Automation is provided as **bash** scripts however you can run BFSig manually
 - Any tool to open **xlsx** files such as Microsoft Excel, LibreOffice Calc, or Google Sheet

-### Improting your project
+### Importing your project
 To run an evaluation of your project, you need to import the project into the IntelliJ instance used by BFSig and let it index your whole project. `prepare.sh` and `prepare-path.sh` help you to do this step.

 After the repository is imported, manual modification might be required to import the project and corresponding modules fully.
 You might need to set the correct SDK and reload the project based on your parent build script.
 It automatically resolves all dependencies specified in the maven or gradle configuration.
 Still, if the repository contains Python, Javascript, or any other programming language, you must manually install the required dependencies for a complete evaluation.